judeiwuji/alx-system_engineering-devops/0x00-shell_basics/README.md

 14-copy_html: this will copy html files from current directory to parent directory only if the file does not exists or is newer than the version in the parent directory

 100-lets_move: this will move all files starting with uppercase to /tmp/u directory

+101-clean_emacs: this will delete all files ending with ~